 If you earned income in Michigan, you may have to file income taxes with the Michigan Department of Treasury using Form MI-1040 Individual Income Tax Return.
-As of 2010, Michigan tax payers pay a flat income tax rate of 4.35 percent.
-Some cities including Detroit and Saginaw also charge a city tax.
+As of 2018, Michigan tax payers pay a flat income tax rate of 4.25 percent.
+Some cities including Detroit and Saginaw also charge a city income tax which can boost your total tax obligations.

-If you file a federal income tax return, you should also file taxes with Michigan, even if you do not owe any income taxes.
+If you file a federal income tax return and live in Michigan, you should also file taxes with Michigan, even if you do not owe any income taxes.
 You must file and pay taxes if your adjusted gross income from your federal return exceeds your Michigan state exemptions.
-Taxpayers receive a personal exemption of $3,600 as of 2010.
-So if you earn more than $3,600 per year you may owe Michigan state taxes depending on your other deductions and credits.
+Taxpayers receive a personal exemption of $4,050 as of 2018.
+So if you earn more than $4,050 per year you may owe Michigan state taxes depending on your other deductions and credits.

 Tax Credits and Deductions